GrahamDumpleton/mod_wsgi/docs/user-guides/processes-and-threading.rst

 option would also result in a single process being created, this has a slightly different meaning and so you should only do this if necessary.

-The difference between not specifying the 'processes' option and defining 'processes=1' will be that WSGI environment attribute called 'wsgi.multiprocess' will be set to be True when the 'processes' option is defined, whereas not providing the option at all will result in the attribute being set to be False.
-This distinction is to allow for where some form of mapping mechanism might be used to distribute requests across multiple process groups and thus in effect it is still a multiprocess application.
+The difference between not specifying the 'processes' option and defining 'processes=1' is in the value of the WSGI environment attribute ``wsgi.multiprocess``: it is set to True when the 'processes' option is supplied (even when the value is 1), and to False when the option is omitted entirely.
+This distinction is provided for deployments where a load balancer distributes requests across multiple process groups on the same host, or across separate Apache installations — even though each individual daemon process group is configured with a single process, the application as a whole is still effectively running multiprocess and ``wsgi.multiprocess`` should reflect that.

 In other words, if you use the configuration::